NeversSync/redux-todo-2/README.md

 # About
+  Work in progress;
   A redux practice project creating a simple todo list.
-I have another repo with a more complete version using more modern architecture.

 ## To Run
   - Clone